Sibilino/yii2-dygraphswidget/README.md

 ## Data formats
 ---------------
-The data property can be specified in three different formats.
+The data to display in the widget can be specified in several ways.
 Consider the following examples, and make sure to read [the official documentation] (http://dygraphs.com/data.html) for more details:
 - **Matrix**
 ```php
 $data = [